Dirk Kuyt: 2011–12 season

-On 21 September 2011, Kuyt scored his first goal of the season in a 2–1 win against Brighton & Hove Albion in the 83rd minute in the third round of the League Cup.
+On 21 September 2011, Kuyt scored his first goal of the season in a 2–1 win against Brighton & Hove Albion in the third round of the League Cup.
 He did not score for the rest of 2011, missing a chance to get his 50th league goal for the club on 1 October 2011 with a saved penalty against Everton, a game Liverpool went on to win 2–0.
 On 8 October, Kuyt was announced as having taken up an advisory role with his first club in football, Quick Boys.
-Kuyt's next goal was a crucial 88th-minute winner in a 2–1 victory against Manchester United in the fourth round of the FA Cup on 28 January 2012.
+On 28 January 2012, Kuyt scored the winning goal in the 88th minute of a 2–1 victory over Manchester United in the fourth round of the FA Cup.
 He went on to score his 50th league goal for Liverpool the following week in a 3–0 victory over Wolverhampton Wanderers, becoming only the fifth player to score 50 or more goals for Liverpool in the Premier League.

 After coming on as a substitute, Kuyt scored Liverpool's second goal in the 2012 League Cup final against Cardiff City on 26 February; the game finished 2–2 after extra-time, with Liverpool winning after a penalty shoot-out, Kuyt converting his kick.

 Fenerbahçe

 On 3 June 2012, Fenerbahçe declared on its official website that Kuyt had signed with the club on a three-year contract.
 The transfer fee was €1 million, the release clause in his contract.
 Kuyt initially earned €2.85 million per season in addition to a match bonus of €17,500.

 He scored his first Fenerbahçe goal in a Champions League qualifier against Romanian side Vaslui in a 4–1 win, netting the second and third goals.
 Kuyt also scored on his league debut at league newcomers Elazigspor on 18 August 2012, as the game ended in a 1–1 draw.
 In the match against Gaziantepspor, Kuyt scored his 250th goal in his career, including international goals.

 Return to Feyenoord

 In April 2015, Kuyt signed a one-year contract to rejoin his former club Feyenoord for the 2015–16 season.

-In the 2016–17 season Kuyt led his team to first Eredivisie title since 1999.
+In the 2016–17 season Kuyt led his team to their first Eredivisie title since 1999.
 On the final day of the season he scored a hat-trick to clinch the title.
 Three days later, on 17 May, Kuyt announced his retirement from football.

 International career

 When Marco van Basten took over as coach of the Dutch national team he dropped many established players, including strikers Roy Makaay and Patrick Kluivert.
 Kuyt benefitted as in September 2004 he made his international debut in Van Basten's first game against Liechtenstein.
 He became a permanent fixture in the Dutch squad, making the starting line-up for 11 of the Netherlands' 12 2006 FIFA World Cup qualification matches.
 Kuyt usually wore the number 7 jersey when representing his country, with exception of UEFA Euro 2008, where he wore number 18, the same number he then wore at his club Liverpool.